tchx84/Gameeky/docs/basics/en/index.md

 ### Concepts

-A scene is a collection of entities arranged in a tiles matrix.
+A scene is a collection of entities arranged in a tiles grid.
 The basic properties of a scene are:

 * A *Name* that must be unique among the scenes of the same project.
 * The *Time* of the day in which the scene occurs.
 It can be *Day*, *Night* or *Dynamic*.